+Full date CCYYMMDD

+No specific day required: CCYYMM

+No specific month required: CCYY

+If it is required to encode periodic/recurring dates using the attributes PEREND and PERSTA the following values must apply in conformance to ISO 8601:1988.

 No specific year required, same day each year: --MMDD

 No specific year required, same month each year: --MM

-No specific day required: CCYYMM

-No specific month required: CCYY

 Notes: CCYY = calendar year; MM = month; DD = day.

-In the first two values, the dashes (--) must be included.
+In the last two values, the dashes (--) must be included.

 Where the temporal attributes DATEND, DATSTA, PEREND or PERSTA have been encoded for any object that is the master component of a master/slave relationship, all other component objects within the relationship must not extend beyond the temporal attribute values encoded.